CrimsonWarpedcraft/MobActions/README.md

 For a simple plugin, we pack a few powerful features!

 ### Commands
+`/mac create command <name> "command" "description"` - Create a new command mob
-`/mp create warp <name>` - Create a portal to the specified warp `/mp remove` - Remove a portal
+`/mac create portal <warp>` - Create a new mob portal
+`/mac remove` - Remove a mob's action
+`/mac cancel` - Cancels the current operation
-`/mp warp <warp>` - Teleport to a warp
+`/mac warp <warp>` - Teleport to a warp
-`/mp list` - Lists the available warps
+`/mac warps` - List available warps
-`/mp setwarp <name>` - Create a warp at the player's location
+`/mac setwarp <name>` - Create a warp
-`/mp delwarp <name>` - Delete a warp
+`/mac delwarp <name>` - Delete a warp
-`/mp reload` - Reload the configuration
+`/mac reload` - Reloads the plugin's configuration
+`/mac` - Shows this message

 ### Permissions
-`mobportals.*` - Grants access to all warps and all other permissions (Default: disabled)
+`mobactions.*` - Grants access to all warps and all other permissions (Default: disabled)
-`mobportals.command.*` - Allows players to use all command mobs, or specify a command mob name instead of * (Default: enabled)
+`mobactions.command.*` - Allows players to use all command mobs (Default: enabled)
-`mobportals.warp` - Allows players to go to a warp using /mp warp.
+`mobactions.command.[command]` - Allows players to use specific command mobs (Default: disabled) `mobactions.warp` - Allows players to go to a warp using /mp warp.
 Also needed for /mp list (Default: op)
-`mobportals.warp.*` - Allows players to use all mob portals (Default: enabled)
+`mobactions.warp.*` - Allows players to use all mob portals (Default: enabled)
-`mobportals.warp.[warp]` - Allows players to use portals to the specific warp (Default: disabled)
+`mobactions.warp.[warp]` - Allows players to use portals to the specific warp (Default: disabled)
-`mobportals.listwarps` - Allows players to list warps that they have access to (Default: op)

-`mobportal.admin.*` - Grants access to all admin commands and warps (Default: op)
+`mobactions.admin.*` - Grants access to all admin commands and warps (Default: op)
-`mobportals.admin.create` - Allows players to create action mobs with /mp create (Default: false)
+`mobactions.admin.create` - Allows players to create action mobs with /mp create (Default: false)
-`mobportals.admin.remove` - Allows players to destroy mob portals with /mp remove (Default: false)
+`mobactions.admin.remove` - Allows players to destroy mob portals with /mp remove (Default: false)
-`mobportals.admin.setwarp` - Allows players to create a warp using /mp setwarp (Default: op)
+`mobactions.admin.setwarp` - Allows players to create a warp using /mp setwarp (Default: op)
-`mobportals.admin.delwarp` - Allows players to delete a warp using /mp delwarp (Default: op)
+`mobactions.admin.delwarp` - Allows players to delete a warp using /mp delwarp (Default: op)
-`mobportals.admin.reload` - Allows players to reload the plugin configuration (Default: op)
+`mobactions.admin.reload` - Allows players to reload the plugin configuration (Default: op)

 ### Configuration
 For now, enjoy a simple, empty config. :)

 ## Installation
 Simply drop into your server's plugin folder, and we'll generate your config for you.
-Restart your server or run `/mp reload` to load any changes you make or messages you add!
+Restart your server or run `/mac reload` to load any changes you make or messages you add!

 ## Building From Source
 You can build from source by running the following command.